mchu011/rshell/README.md

 #piping

 -supposed to fork, pipe, or redirect
--compiles
+-fixed compiling error
+-suffering segfaults

 #signal

+- no folder yet
 - supposed to not use execvp
 - majority of executions work, so far
 - cd works
-- signals: working on ^Z, but ^C works
+- signals: working on ^Z